 The most popular activities in Basel include:

-Pack your clothes in the little "Rhy Fisch" and let yourself be carried by the gentle current of the Rhine through the old town.
-You can return to the shore whenever you want.
-Your clothes will stay dry thanks to your swimming bag (in the shape of a fish).
-The best place to get on is from the Tinguely Museum, where you can cool off and float for 2 km in summer.
+Packing your clothes in the little “Rhy Fisch” and letting the gentle current of the Rhine carry you through the Old Town is a must.
+You can return to the shore whenever you want, and your clothes stay dry thanks to your swimming bag (in the shape of a fish).
+It’s best to enter at the Tinguely Museum, where you can cool off in the summer and drift for about 2 km.

-As you have probably noticed, Basel has a lot to offer.
-To get an overview and really immerse yourself in the city, one of the numerous guided city tours in Basel will help.
-Whether it's a classic guided tour on the history of the city or a theatrical tour at night, the options are vast.
-Learn a lot about Basel traditions, exciting stories and discover hidden places that no one else knows.
+As you've probably noticed, Basel has a lot to offer.
+To gain an overview and really immerse yourself in the city, one of the many city tours in Basel is highly recommended.
+Whether it’s a classic tour focusing on the city's history or a theatrical night tour, there are plenty of options.
+Learn about Basler traditions, fascinating stories, and unearth hidden places that few know about.

-In self-guided tours you have the opportunity to get to know both the culinary and the beery side of Basel.
+On self-guided tours, you have the chance to experience both the culinary and beer-loving sides of Basel.

 Tired of all the walking?
-You can also explore the beautiful old town by Segway.
-On a guided Segway tour you will see the most important sights such as the cathedral, the city hall, the Tinguely Museum and other historic buildings.
-Your guide will tell you all about the history of the city of Basel.
+You can also explore the beautiful Old Town on a Segway.
+During a guided Segway tour, you’ll see the major sights such as the cathedral, the Town Hall, the Tinguely Museum, and other historical buildings.
+Your guide will share everything about Basel's history with you.

 Especially in bad weather, an Escape Game is a fun activity for families and groups.
-A selection of Escape Games is definitely not missing in Basel.
-Experience exciting puzzle fun with time pressure and track down hiding places and secret doors until you are free again.
-Depending on the Escape Game, the difficulty varies.
-As a rule, however, they are also suitable for children and do not require physical exertion.
+There’s no shortage of escape games in Basel.
+Dive into thrilling puzzle fun with a time limit, uncover hides and secret doors until you’re free again.
+The level of difficulty varies depending on the escape game, but they are generally suitable for children and don't require much physical effort.

 Escape Games in Basel:

-Discover Basel and the Rhine from a slightly different perspective aboard a passenger boat.
-The boats depart from Basel Schifflände and take you either through the urban side (harbor cruise) or through the heart of the city (city cruise).
-Depending on the season, you can also enjoy a delicious brunch, lunch or dinner on the ship, or take in the view at your leisure.
+Discover Basel and the Rhine from a different perspective aboard a passenger ship.
+The boats leave from Basel Schifflände and take you through either the urban side (harbor tour) or the heart of the city (city tour).
+Depending on the season, you can enjoy a delicious brunch, lunch, or dinner on board, or just relax and take in the views.

 In summer, life in Basel largely takes place outdoors.
 People party, relax, do sports or work outdoors.
 Therefore, in summer there are also most outdoor events.
 During this time, the theaters in Basel are on summer break.